Optoelectronic forces with quantum wells for cavity optomechanics in GaAs/AlAs semiconductor microcavities: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In conclusion, we have shown that optoelectronic deformation potential interactions are at the origin of the optical forces acting for excitation close to the semiconductor gaps in GaAs/AlAs microcavities.
-The carriers dynamics following photoexcitation is determinant of the emitted coherent acoustic phonon spectrum, and can be tailored using quantum wells to push the vibrational optomechanic frequencies from 20 up to 60~GHz, an order of magnitude larger than the highest standards in cavity optomechanics.
-The strong potentiality of optoelectronic forces for the demonstration of backaction dynamical effects in semiconductor microcavities was addressed.
+In conclusion, we have shown that optoelectronic deformation potential interactions are at the origin of the optical forces acting for excitation with pulsed lasers close to the semiconductor gaps in GaAs/AlAs microcavities.
+The carrier dynamics following photoexcitation is determinant in the emitted coherent acoustic phonon spectrum, and can be tailored using quantum wells to push the vibrational optomechanic frequencies from 20 up to 60~GHz, an order of magnitude larger than the highest standards in cavity optomechanics.
+The strong potential of optoelectronical forces for the demonstration of backaction dynamical effects in semiconductor microcavities was addressed.
 This could open the way to ultra-high frequency cavity optomechanics, and through it to quantum measurements and applications at higher temperatures than currently accessible.